It4innovations/hyperqueue/docs/cli/dashboard.md

     and important features might be missing.
 Please [let us know](https://github.com/It4innovations/hyperqueue/issues) if you encounter any issues with it, or if you want us to add new features to it.

-!!! error "Dashboard disabled"

-    Note that the dashboard has been temporarily disabled in HyperQueue [0.19.0](https://github.com/It4innovations/hyperqueue/releases/tag/v0.19.0) because of internal architectural changes.
-We plan to re-enable it in the future.

 You can start the dashboard using the `hq dashboard` command:
 ```bash
 $ hq dashboard
 ```
 The dashboard will try to connect to a running HyperQueue server, and display various information.
 You can navigate the dashboard using your keyboard.

+!!! note

+    You have to enable [journalling](../deployment/server.md#resuming-stoppedcrashed-server) in order to see any data in the dashboard.

 Here is an example video that shows how does the dashboard look like:
 ![](../imgs/dashboard.gif)